WestRidgeSystems/jmisb/README.md

 project was begun in March 2017, and version 1.0.0 was released on May 23, 2018.
 It leverages the excellent work by [bytedeco](https://github.com/bytedeco) on bringing video support to Java.
-Stay tuned here for updates, and please let us know if you have suggestions or would like to participate!
+Stay tuned here for updates, and please join us on [gitter](https://gitter.im/jmisb/community) if you need help or would like to participate!

 ## Why jMISB?